 To terminate the temporary child custody order, the parties must file an agreement with the court.
 The agreement will terminate on the date specified in the agreement to terminate, or on the date the parents signed the agreement.
 If no agreement is filed, the temporary custody determination will terminate 30 days after the military member provides notice of their return.

 The Federal Government goes to great lengths to protect military members and their families.
 One of these methods of protection comes in the form of the Uniform Deployed Parents Custody and Visitation Act.
-If you are getting deployed and share minor children, consult with a Pensacola Child Custody Attorney to discuss how this act will affect your child custody rights and guide the future with your children during your deployment.
+If you are getting deployed and share minor children, consult with an attorney to discuss how this act will affect your child custody rights and guide the future with your children during your deployment.

 Speaking to an attorney at our Pensacola office is free of charge, and we accept calls 24 hours a day, 7 days a week.
 Call us at (800) 822-5170 or complete an online contact form to get in touch with a member of our team today.